-3.1.2.2.1 Workplace violence as defined in the Workplace Violence Policy must be reported using the Workplace Violence Incident Report Form 4324 or the Safe Schools Incident Reporting application available on MyDCDSB and submitted to the Principal/Supervisor or designate, unless the alleged aggressor is a student.
-If the alleged aggressor is a student, refer to AP324-2 Workplace Violence Prevention - Students.
-If the alleged workplace violence is by the employee's immediate supervisor, the reporting should be to the appropriate Supervisory Officer per 3.1.2.2.3 below.

-- 3.1.2.2.2 All acts of violence against an employee, by a student must be reported in accordance with Student Discipline policy and supporting administrative procedures. - 3.1.2.2.2 Members of a professional college are required to fulfill the reporting requirements as per their respective code of conduct, professional practice, or legislative obligations. - 3.1.2.2.3 If the supervisor is the party alleged to be responsible for the workplace violence or alleged to condone the workplace violence, the complaint should be reported to that supervisor's superior. - 3.1.2.2.4 The rights of staff and students to a respectful working and learning environment, free from violence or threats of violence, are dealt with under other appropriate policy, legislation or regulations including, but not limited, to the Education Act and the Ontario Schools Code of Conduct and codes of behavior.
-Students, parents and guardians should contact their principal, vice- principal, or, where appropriate, their school superintendent, for clarification on the process to be followed. - 3.1.2.2.4 Other user complainants should report the complaint to the appropriate supervisory or managerial personnel at the Board or, if they require assistance in reporting.
+- 3.1.2.2.1 Workplace violence as defined in the Workplace Violence Policy must be reported using the Workplace Violence Incident Report Form 4324 or the Safe Schools Incident Reporting application available on MyDCDSB and submitted to the Principal/Supervisor or designate, unless the alleged aggressor is a student.
+If the alleged aggressor is a student, refer to AP324-2 Workplace Violence Prevention Students.
+If the alleged workplace violence is by the employee's immediate supervisor, the reporting should be to the appropriate Supervisory Officer per 3.1.2.2.3 below. - 3.1.2.2.2 Members of a professional college are required to fulfill the reporting requirements as per their respective code of conduct, professional practice, or legislative obligations. - 3.1.2.2.3 If the supervisor is the party alleged to be responsible for the workplace violence or alleged to condone the workplace violence, the complaint should be reported to that supervisor's superior. - 3.1.2.2.4 Other user complainants should report the complaint to the appropriate supervisory or managerial personnel at the Board or, if they require assistance in reporting.